 Newark also offers a lot in terms of nightlife and amenities.
 Fans of Spanish, Portuguese, and soul food will love the selection of restaurants here.
 Meanwhile, there’s more nightlife here than in most other NJ cities, making it a great place to be if you want to enjoy a night out on the town.

-Other neighboring towns like Atlantic Highlands and Red Bank are also worth considering.
-Atlantic Highlands has direct ferry service to NYC while Red Bank is known for its walkable downtown, which has made it popular with millennials and led to it consistently being ranked amongst the best places to live in NJ.
+For those looking for a bit more excitement, Atlantic Highlands is also right next to Red Bank, NJ, which is known for its walkable downtown and vibrant art scene, which has made it popular with millennials and led to it consistently being ranked amongst the best places to live in NJ.

 Which NJ Commuter Town Is Right For You?